codotronix/barick-tilefy/README.md

-# jquery-tilify
+# barick-tilify
-Windows metro style tiles with jquery
+A Windows 8.1 Metro Style Responsive Web Plugin
 <br/>

 Check it out at <a href="http://codotronix.github.io/jquery-tilify">codotronix.github.io/barick-tilify</a>